Jonathan Trott: Domestic cricket

 As he holds a British passport, Trott is not considered an overseas player in county cricket.
 On his Warwickshire second-XI debut in 2002, he compiled a record score of 245; the following year he scored 134 on County Championship debut for Warwickshire, and in the same season claimed a haul of 7 for 39 with his occasional seam bowling, his only first-class five-wicket haul.

 Trott hit four first-class centuries for Warwickshire during the 2005 season, bettering his previous career best to 152 against Glamorgan before taking it to 210 against Sussex three weeks later.
 His 1,161 first-class runs of 2005 was the second-highest tally of the Warwickshire season, only behind Nick Knight.
 Before his first international Test call-up, Trott had hit 8,121 first-class runs at an average of just under 44.

-He has also found success in one-day cricket.
-As of August 2010, he has the highest List A average of any English cricketer with 46.16 and the highest Twenty20 average of any English batsmen with 37.83.